AminaElsheikh/DEFC.Util.RepoGen/README.md

 ```
 This will:
 - Create OrderItems reposatory
-- Map stored procedures for OrderItems
+- Map stored procedures for OrderItems written in `batch-orderitems.json`
-### ✅ Explore the Generated Code & Add you required logics and validartions
+### ✅ Explore the Generated Code & Add required logics and validations
 Look inside the following folders:

 - Repositories
-- Interfaces
+- Interfaces (IRepositories)
 - Services
 - DTOs
 - Find the auto-generated ProductsRepository, UnitOfWork, etc.